|

 motive for your compulsive rituals can be found in obsessive thoughts or

-you, insulted you, obstructed you, or hurt you in some other emotional, physical,
+injured you, insulted you, obstructed you, or hurt you in some emotional,

 |